for Elementary School

 On this brand-new field trip to our writing lab on Valencia Street, students are charged with the task of writing an action-packed Choose Your Own Adventure story.
 After being introduced to the Choose Your Own Adventure genre, students collaboratively create a vivid setting and second-person narrator.
 As a class, they write the first page of the story – which must end with a choice.
 Students then break up into smaller groups to determine what will happen in each branch of the story, or what each choice means for the narrator.
 With the guidance of 826 Valencia volunteers, students will follow all the twists and turns of the story.
 They will then have the opportunity to finish all four story branches individually.
 Once students finish writing their endings, classes often visit the park next door for lunch as staff and volunteers bind the books with our in-house tape bindery.

 Students will go home with personalized books created as a class with their individual endings and each student’s photo on an About the Author page.
 This field trip teaches students about collaboration, self-editing, and elements of successful storytelling – with a focus on point of view and creative action.
 Hold onto your hat, because you never know where the story might take you!
-Request this field trip.
+Request this field trip for the 2017-2018 school year.